tinytonny/MKTContent/mktcontent/产品动态/productDynamic.md

 	{
 		"introduce":"In the marketplace, tri-image, such as LNMP, Discuz and Zhujibao, are released", "name":"Virtual Machines Tri-image is released",
 		"description":"When the Virtual Machines create and rebuild the system, tri-image in the marketplace can be selected directly.
-Note: The Virtual Machines created by the image in the marketplace do not support the operation of “Create Image” and “Virtual Machines Backup”.", "id":108
+Note: The Virtual Machines created by the image in the marketplace do not support the operation of \"Create Image\" and \"Virtual Machines Backup\".", "id":108
 	},
 	{